Chiosas/Electricity/README.md

 ![PowerGrid](https://blog.malwarebytes.com/wp-content/uploads/2018/12/electricity-900x417.jpg)

-Germany country-wide totals of electricity consumption, wind power production, and solar power production for 2006-2017.
+[Kaggle dataset](https://www.kaggle.com/mvianna10/germany-electricity-power-for-20062017) on Germany country-wide totals of electricity consumption, wind power production, and solar power production for 2006-2017.

 This data was provided by Open Power System Data ([OPSD](https://open-power-system-data.org/)).
 You can find details about the origin source of this data and details about its accuracy [here](https://open-power-system-data.org/data-sources).